franku/pr-test/pull_request_template.md

 - [ ] Decsision taken that a system- or unittest is required (if not, then remove the next paragraph)

-##### Tests TBD
+##### Tests

-- [ ] If it is a system test: could the same be achieved as unit test?
+- [ ] The decision towards a systemtest is reasonable compared to a unittest
-- [ ] does the testname match tell what is being tested?
+- [ ] Testname matches exactly what is being tested
-- [ ] Does a test failure tell what went wrong?
+- [ ] Output of the test leads quickly to the origin of the fault